kairos-io/kairos-docs/content/en/docs/Getting started/what-is-kairos.md

 Project Office Hours is an opportunity for attendees to meet the maintainers of the project, learn more about the project, ask questions, learn about new features and upcoming updates.

-Office hours are happening weekly on Wednesday - 15:30 – 16:00pm UTC.
+Office hours are happening weekly on Monday - 15:30 – 16:00pm UTC.
 [Meeting link](https://meet.jit.si/kairos-community-meetings-362341)

 ## Alternatives